modular-magician/terraform-provider-google-beta/website/docs/r/cloud_run_service.html.markdown

 - - -

+* `traffic` -
+  (Optional)
+  Traffic specifies how to distribute traffic over a collection of Knative Revisions and Configurations  Structure is documented below.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.